-You are warmly invited to come to the City of London on November the 9th and take your place in 800 years of turbulent London history.
-This site should have all the information you need to make the most of your day at the Show.
-If anything is missing, please tweet @lordmayors_show or write to will at lordmayorshow.org and for the latest news, please follow our twitter feed.
+We hope that this site has all the information you need to make the most of your day at the Show.
+If anything is missing, please send an email to Will on will at lordmayorshow.org or tweet @lordmayors_show.
+For the very latest news, please follow our twitter feed.